 Advantages of Surge Tank:

-- It reduces detecting potential problems like vortex flow or waterfall.
+- Surge tank reduces detecting potential problems like vortex flow or waterfall.

 - It provides proofing the safety against outflow from the aeration structure.

-- Also, used in Measurement of throttle loss.
+- Also, used in the measurement of throttle loss.

-- It has low cost of computation time.
+- It has a low cost of computation time.

 - They have verification of variants.